 - Provide excellent customer service to help your existing base

 - Apply customer retention strategies and best practices

 - Prioritize building a relationship with your customers

-- Focus on customer-centric strategy, which puts customers first in every decision
+- Focus on a customer-centric strategy to put customers first in every decision

-- Build a robust referral program, to make it easy for existing customers to share their positive experiences!
+- Build a robust referral program for existing customers to share their experiences